deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 They sat in silence for a while, watching the news.

-"*-criticized by some civil activists in India, where eighty million people still lack access to clean drinking water.
-However India's minister of water resources, Suresh Gadkari,* *was supportive of the idea."*
+*"--criticized by some civil activists in India, where eighty million people still lack access to clean drinking water.
+However India's minister of water resources, Suresh Gadkari, was supportive of the idea."*

 *"The greatest obstacle still bedevilling our efforts at universal access to sanitation and safe drinking water continues to be population.
 The declining cost of energy has helped us reach more people and improve their access to basic hygiene, but the fact is that our population is still growing, putting ever more strain on our already-overworked natural resources.
 If however we can encourage people to emigrate to an alien world where the water resources can be properly managed from the start, then that will take off the pressure here on Earth and allow us, for the first time ever, to seriously talk about reaching one hundred percent access to clean water.
 I'm personally very excited."*

 *"India and China aren't the only nations interested in emulating the example set by Folctha, however.
 The USA and Russia have both also expressed interest in founding colonies of their own, and EU ministers in Brussels have also been considering proposals for a colony, despite some outspoken opposition."*

-*"Humanity has already spread to one world and **killed** it.
+*"Humanity has already spread to one world and* **killed** *it.
 Millions of unique alien species, extinct because of just one person.
 Now, this era of the Earth's geological history is already known as the "anthropocene" and it's defined by a mass extinction event.
 Wherever we go, we kill things!
 And until we get that basic problem sorted out, then I don't care HOW many new antibiotics or whatever we find on these alien worlds, we've got no business going out there!"*

 *French EU minister Noémie Perrin said that although such concerns were well-founded, there were still grounds for optimism.*